nikhilkuriya/Sample-Projects/README.md

 # Sample-Projects
-# this is a sample project repsoitory
+# this is a sample project reposoitory